Which adventure will you choose when visiting the Everglades?

 Day-trippers can see the Everglades two ways: a day of hiking and biking, or a day of airboat rides and rasslin' gators.

-No trip to the region is complete without a journey through the lush, subtropical wilderness of the Everglades.
+No trip to South Florida is complete without a journey through the lush, subtropical wilderness of the Everglades.

 Although the Glades lacks towering mountains, gaping canyons or majestic waterfalls, this national park – the third largest – is perhaps more remarkable.
 Its 1.5 million acres of water, sawgrass, mangroves and teardrop-shaped tree clusters comprise a river, a slow-moving table of water that supports a complex ecosystem of habitats and wildlife species as it flows south from Lake Okeechobee into Florida Bay and the Gulf of Mexico.
 The Everglades is the only such environment on Earth.